laurapessl/hcc-custom-charts/README.md

 ![Try our data samples](images/datasample.png)

 3. Choose a chart
-    At the end of the section, choose `Load custom chart!`
+    At the end of the section, choose `Load custom chart`

 ![Load custom chart](images/addyourchart.png)